Start with the old day

 Check whether the case study separates app users, web users and staff-assisted accounts.

-See how staff review products, prices, notes, delivery context and exceptions after orders are submitted.
+See how staff review products, prices, notes, delivery details and exceptions after orders are submitted.

 Look for cleaner data before warehouse, delivery and invoice preparation rely on the order.